EldridgeMisnomer/NGen/README.md

 The minimum that is necessary for a generator is a name, followed by an `=` sign, followed by some text which will be returned when that generator is run.
 In the above example, every time the hi generator is run it will return the same text: "Hello World".

-At the moment, generators must be written on a single line.
-This will change at some point.

 ---

 The following are the currently available features:

-### Randomly accessed lists of words
+## Word Lists

-Lists are the basic unit of construction for most name generators.
+Word Lists are the basic unit of construction for most name generators.
 They are contained within square brackets `[]` and elements within them are separated by commas `,`:

 `name = [Rupert, Marjory, Caleb, Alba]`

 This will output a single name from the list each time.

-### Nested lists
+### Nested Lists

 Lists can be nested, eg: